rohit-sonker/rohit-sonker.github.io/_pages/about.md

 ## AI for Nuclear Fusion

 ### Bayesian Optimization for Experiment Design -
 Worked on developing a multi-scale bayesian optimization algorithm to achieve different goals pertaining to plasma control in nuclear fusion.
 Our algorithm has been tested at DIII-D tokamak facility in San Diego to mitigate tearing mode instabilities and also at K-STAR tokamak in South Korea for betaN (normalized plasma pressure) maximization.
-Paper currently under submission.
+I will be presenting this at ICML 2025.
+If you are visiting and would like to chat please reach out !

+ - Rohit Sonker<sup>\*</sup>, Alexandre Capone<sup>\*</sup>, Andrew Rothstein, Hiro Farre, Egemen Kolemen, Jeff Schneider ["Multi-Timescale Dynamics Model Bayesian Optimization for Plasma Stabilization in Tokamaks"](https://openreview.net/attachment?id=d7v7RVXbNH&name=pdf), International Conference of Machine Learning (ICML), 2025

+### Multi-Modal Foundational Models for Nuclear Fusion -
+I am actively working on multi-modal state transition model which combines text and trajectory/timeseries data.
+Our goal is to allow text conditioned timeseries generation and timeseries conditioned text generation.

 ### Reinforcement Learning -
 Designed pipeline for distributed training and hyperparameter tuning of Reinforcement Learning agents for closed loop control of fusion tokamak actuators.
-I work on developing controllers for plasma profile tracking (eg. Density, Rotation, Differential Rotation)
+I work on developing controllers for plasma profile tracking (eg. Density, Rotation, Differential Rotation).
+We recently ran this algorithm on DIII-D facility, results and full paper currently under submission!

-### Multi-Modal Foundational Models for Nuclear Fusion -
-I am actively working on multi-modal state transition model which combines text logs from DIII-D experiments with trajectory data to enhance model performance and enable language conditioned data generation.

 ## Adaptive Models for Dynamics Learning in Changing Scenarios
 Worked on latent parameter recurrent state space models for learning dynamics (state-transistion probability functions) for various robotics tasks.
 These models used